 Are you an entrepreneurial undergraduate student with a great idea to impact society?
 Have you designed a new, innovative product as part of a class, research, or in your garage?
 Have you developed a physical prototype that you think is feasible to take to market?

 March 24, 2023

-The Cornell Engineering Innovation Award Competition is an exciting opportunity for entrepreneurial students from across the breadth of engineering majors.
-The Innovation Competition offers student teams that have been working on developing physical prototypes and more fully demonstrated innovations the chance to compete for prizes to support their next stages in the development of their “real world” ideation and concept demonstration experiences.
+The Cornell Engineering Innovation Award Competition is an exciting opportunity for entrepreneurial students in any engineering major and in any college across campus.
+The Innovation Competition is designed to encourage and recognize independent work from students working on innovation product concepts and prototypes.
+The competition provides student teams with the opportunity to compete for prizes to support the next stages in the development of their "real world" ideation and concept demonstration experiences.
 This competition will enable students who win the awards to continue with their goal of bringing new products to market.

-Competition winners will win monetary awards and the chance to participate in future startup opportunities.
+Competition winners will receive monetary awards and the chance to participate in future startup opportunities.

-The 2020 competition will feature awards in the following categories:
+The competition features awards in the following three categories:

-Multi-disciplinary social venture team meeting the following criteria:
+Multi-disciplinary social venture team meeting the following criteria– A

-– An innovative solution aimed at solving a pressing global challenge;
+- in innovative solution aimed at solving a pressing global challenge;

 - A business plan demonstrating a clearly-defined social and/or environmental bottom line;

 - The highest and most integrated potential financial and social returns; and